hexian000/neosocksd/API.md

 **Description**

-Resolves a hostname asynchronously.
-If asynchronous name resolution is not supported, `await.resolve` behaves the same as `neosocksd.resolve`.
+Resolves a hostname asynchronously using the server's configured name resolver.

 IPv4/IPv6 preference depends on the `-4`/`-6` command-line flag.